mazal/untrammeled-penny/README.md

 ### Notes — WILT Summary

-It should be understood, the tremendous and varied Markdown implementations that exist in the field.
+It should be understood the tremendous and varied Markdown implementations that exist in the field.
 This led to confusion and frustration when I started out.
 Particularly as I was testing new ideas, the inconsistent rendering left me feeling helpless and stopped my ability to absorb even the basics of the language.

 After research and due diligence, I have come to see CommonMark[^4] and GitHub flavored[^5] as the two essential and widely used implementations.
 CommonMark seemed intent on a consortium to determine standards, led by a top-flight corps of volunteer engineers, ranging from the cream of Stack Overflow/Exchange to GitHub, Pandoc, Reddit, et al. However their last "Spec" seems to have been developed in 2021, and none formally published, afaik.[^6] ‼️ MultiMark is yet another seemingly **important Markdown branch** I should consider.